Recommended Wine Tasting Books

 For the scientists at heart!

 Wine Tasting Books for All Wine Lovers

-I was just starting my journey as a sensory scientist and I read the Perfume (translated in French) in a couple of days.
+I was just starting my journey as a sensory scientist and I read Perfume (translated in French) in a couple of days.
 This is a reference on how descriptive words can evoke so vividly odors and aromas.
-As the reader, you are transported in the streets of Paris and I often had the illusion to smell what the author was describing.
+As the reader, you are transported in the streets to Paris and I often had the illusion to smell what the author was describing.

 Natalie MacClean is a Canadian acclaimed wine writer who has a great sense of humor.
 I was laughing out loud reading her adventures touring wineries.